Sharing is caring!

 While there are no monthly fees, which is great, you do have to pay $0.20 for each listing you post on Etsy.

 In addition to the listing fee, you also have to pay 6.5% on every sale you make.
-Trust me, this can start to add up quickly!
+And this can add up quickly!

 Where To Sell Handmade Items Besides Etsy